cran/implyr/README.md

 implyr
 ======

-**implyr** is a SQL backend to [dplyr](https://cran.r-project.org/package=dplyr) for [Apache Impala (incubating)](https://impala.apache.org), the massively parallel processing query engine for Apache Hadoop.
+**implyr** is a SQL backend to [dplyr](https://cran.r-project.org/package=dplyr) for [Apache Impala](https://impala.apache.org), the massively parallel processing query engine for Apache Hadoop.
 Impala enables low-latency SQL queries on large datasets stored in HDFS, Apache HBase, Apache Kudu, and Amazon S3.

 implyr is designed to work with any [DBI](https://cran.r-project.org/package=DBI)-compatible interface to Impala. implyr does not provide the underlying connectivity to Impala, nor does it require that you use one particular R package for connectivity to Impala.
 Currently, two packages that can provide this connectivity are [odbc](https://cran.r-project.org/package=odbc) and [RJDBC](https://cran.r-project.org/package=RJDBC).
 Future packages may provide other options for connectivity.